Azure/bicep-types-az/generated/servicebus/microsoft.servicebus/2021-01-01-preview/types.md

 * **keySource**: 'Microsoft.KeyVault': Enumerates the possible value of keySource for Encryption
 * **keyVaultProperties**: [KeyVaultProperties](#keyvaultproperties)[]: Properties of KeyVault
 * **requireInfrastructureEncryption**: bool: Enable Infrastructure Encryption (Double Encryption)

+## FailoverProperties
+### Properties
+* **properties**: [FailoverPropertiesProperties](#failoverpropertiesproperties): Safe failover is to indicate the service should wait for pending replication to finish before switching to the secondary.

+## FailoverPropertiesProperties
+### Properties
+* **IsSafeFailover**: bool: Safe failover is to indicate the service should wait for pending replication to finish before switching to the secondary.

 ## Identity
 ### Properties